- Viva offers Medicare Advantage plans throughout Alabama.

 All plans also come with access to Viva Health Wellness centers located throughout the state.
 Members can visit them for free to get help understanding their plan and managing their health.

 Viva’s Medicare Advantage plans are offered at a few different coverage levels and price points.
 Generally, your costs will depend on the plan you choose.
-You can check out some of the costs with the available HMO plans in the table below.
+You can check out some of the costs with some the available plans in the table below.

 |Primary care visit||$0||$0||$0||$0||$0|